Mesha Stele: Translations

 And the king of Israel fortified Jahaz, and occupied it, when he made war against me, and Chemosh drove him out before me, and I took from Moab two hundred men in all, and placed them in Jahaz, and took it to annex it to Dibon.

 I built Karchah the wall of the forest, and the wall of the Hill.
 I have built its gates and I have built its towers.
 I have built the palace of the king, and I made the prisons for the criminals within the wall.
 And there were no wells in the interior of the wall in Karchah.
 And I said to all the people, 'Make you every man a well in his house.'
 And I dug the ditch for Karchah with the chosen men of Israel.
 I built Aroer, and I made the road across the Arnon.
 I built Beth-Bamoth for it was destroyed.
 I built Bezer for it was cut down by the armed men of Daybon, for all Daybon was now loyal; and I reigned from Bikran, which I added to my land.
 And I built Beth-Gamul, and Beth-Diblathaim...Beth Baal-Meon, and I placed there the poor people of the land.

 And as to Horonaim, the men of Edom dwelt therein, on the descent from old.
 And Chemosh said to me, Go down, make war against Horonaim, and take it.
 And I assaulted it, And I took it, for Chemosh restored it in my days.
 Wherefore I made.... ...year...and I....

 There is also a more modern translation by W.F.
-Albright on pages 320-321 of Ancient Near Eastern Texts (ed.
+Albright on pages 320–321 of Ancient Near Eastern Texts (ed.
 Pritchard, 1969):

-A yet newer translation was presented in a vici.org page authored by Jona Lendering, author of numerous books on ancient history, who read history at Leiden University (MA 1993), specialized in Mediterranean culture at the Amsterdam Free University (MA 1996), and worked at excavations in Holland (Riethoven) and Greece (Halos), created in 2006, last modified 12 October, 2021.
+A yet newer translation was presented in a vici.org page authored by Jona Lendering, and an up-to-date academic text edition with a translation and commentary was published by Shmuel Ahituv in English in 2008, and in Hebrew in 2012.